 The curriculum includes advanced techniques such as compartmentalisation, trauma resilience, shift work strategies, through to high adversity humour.
 The course builds from the latest research in responder and military resilience, using a neuroscience-based approach to create lasting behavioural benefits.

-HART certified coaches will have access to a cutting-edge specialised suite of resources and tools to help build a culture of resilience within organisations.
-If you are interested in becoming a HART certified coach, contact firstname.lastname@example.org
+HART Certified Coaches get access to a cutting-edge specialised suite of resources and tools to help build a culture of resilience within organisations.
+Practitioners can complete the HART Coach Certification to access the full program and resources.

 🚨 For Organisations